 We expect to see passion in entrepreneurs, small business owners, and freelancers – these people are following their dreams to own their own business doing what they love most.
 Passion is what drives them morning, noon, and night to work hard, talk about their business often, and go out of their way to make their business successful.
 But what if we saw passion in employees of larger companies and even enterprise corporations?

-The inspiration for this article comes from a series of photo shoots we’ve done with one of our clients.
-We have been building a media library for this large company, so we’ve had to visit several of their locations, from Tampa, to Orlando, to Concord, North Carolina.
-One thing that we’ve noticed – every person we’ve encountered throughout our visits to these locations has been incredibly helpful, knowledgeable about their company, and passionate.
-They have helped us develop an extensive media library by guiding us through their processes, explaining many of the inner workings of their organization so we gain a better understanding of what images and video we need to create, and informing us of shots we may have never realized we needed.
+We recently scheduled a series of photo shoots to begin building a media library for one of our larger clients – a Fortune 500 behemoth with locations in Tampa, throughout the U.S., Canada, and Europe.
+At each location there has been one thing that we’ve noticed – every person we’ve encountered has been incredibly helpful, knowledgeable about their company, and passionate.
+They not only helped us by guiding us through their processes, explaining many of the inner workings of their organization so we gain a better understanding of what images and video we need to create and informing us of shots we may have never realized we needed, but they did it with a visible pride.
 Their hospitality has been incredible – we expected to be greeted and then left to our own devices, but what we received from each person who assisted us was a personal tour guide and brand ambassador.
-We were impressed.
+We are impressed.

 Passion – A Part of Company Culture